shuzhao-li-lab/khipu/README.md

 This applies to regular LC-MS data, but also enables easy analysis of isotope tracing and chemical labeling data.

-## Algorithmic consideration: the depth of trees:
+## Algorithmic consideration: the depth of trees
 Relation btw different number of labels?
 M3 is not parent of M4 - they are children of root and at the same level.
 How many levels of adducts?
 This should be 1 because adduct formation is one-time event in ESI.
 Thus, annoTree should have 2-levels: isotopes and adducts.